 In late October of this year, a 52-year-old Michigan man was named in a federal indictment, accused of exchanging bitcoins improperly through LocalBitcoins (LBC).
-The trader, named Bradley Anthony Stetkiw (under the screen name “SaltandPepper”), was charged with operating an unlicensed money transmitting business.
+The trader, named Bradley Anthony Stetkiw (under the screen name “SaltandPepper”), was charged with operating an unlicensed money transmission business.

 The case is hardly the first of its kind, but its implications are striking: in lieu of a tangible policy, are regulatory bodies like FinCEN drawing an indirect line between registered money transmitters and individual “day traders” involved in exchange services?